F4eNn/F4eNn/README.md

 ## 👀 About Me

- 👨🏻‍💻 - Currently I'm working on [Advance_Memory_Game](https://github.com/F4eNn/Advance-Memory-game)
+ 👨🏻‍💻 - Currently I'm learning typecript/react
- 🔬 - In meantime I'm learning [React](https://react.dev/)
  ⏳ - Goals for this year?
-Create a few good projects using React&Typescript.
+Create a few good projects using React && Typescript && Next.
  📧 - You can reach me here [e-mail](mailto:mateusz4k@outlook.com)